gwbres/adi-ad9546/README.md

 ## AD9545 / 46

-These scripts are developped and tested on an AD9546 chip.
+These scripts are developped and tested with an AD9546 chip.

 ## Utilities